curl/curl-for-win/README.md

 # Automated, reproducible, transparent, Windows builds for curl

-- Packaging aims to follow popular binary releases found on the internet.
-- Both x64 and x86 packages use the same build process.
+- x64 and x86 packages use the same build process.
 - Binary packages are downloadable in `.zip` and `.tar.xz` formats.<br>
   You can extract `.xz` files and the resulting `.tar` archive using [7-Zip](https://www.7-zip.org/).